 Robot construction workers

 In the US, construction workers are struggling to build enough homes to keep up with the market’s demand, a problem that is likely to be exacerbated by President Trump’s strict immigration policies, flushing out many construction laborers.
-However, there may be possible solution through the use of robots.
+However, there may be a possible solution through the use of robots.
 A number of high-tech plants are opening in rural parts of Pennsylvania, bringing life back into economies which were heavily damaged from the last housing crisis.

 In the new fabrication process, parts of a home are produced in factories and then transported on trucks to the construction site.
 Those pieces can often be entire rooms with tile showers or even gourmet kitchens.
 Because of the increased efficiency, it has been adopted by some high profile companies such as Marriott International Inc, the world’s biggest hotel operator, who are increasingly using this processes of modular construction for some of its properties.